EXO’s ‘Exodus’ Teasers Herald The Group’s Rebirth

 SM Entertainment has always had its idol groups sing about their relationship with fans (ie Super Junior’s Sapphire Blue).
 Now it’s EXO’s turn.
 But rather than a song, the message is hidden in the title.

-Literally, “exodus” means “” according to Dictionary.com.
+Literally, “exodus” means “a going out; a departure or emigration, usually of a large number of people,” according to Dictionary.com.
 In particular, the term is used to describe the biblical tale of the Israelites leaving Egypt.

 So is EXO leaving SM Entertainment?
 Not quite.
 (Hopefully, there won’t be any departures any time in the near future.)